michaeldove/house-of-things/README.md

 python setup-aws-iot.py
 ```

-If all went well you'll see the ARNs for the certificates, policy and thing printed to the console and most importantly the certificate and keys for use on your Thing.
+If all went well you'll see the following printed to the console:

+- Certificate ARN
+- Policy ARN
+- Thing ARN

+The certificate and keys for use on your Thing will also be saved to:

+- opensprinklerpi-private.pem.key
+- opensprinklerpi-public.pem.key (unused)
+- opensprinklerpi-certificate.pem.crt

-TIP: Use these values if you want to delete the provisioned resources.
+_TIP: Use these values if you want to delete the provisioned resources._

 ####Install
 Deploying to a Raspberry Pi Thing is simple, copy the thing/ospi directory onto your Raspberry Pi, then execute the following: